Living in Cumberland Valley

 • On average, it is 75% more expensive to live in a city like New York than in Cumberland Valley.
 Also, according to the PA Department of Labor & Industry, the cost of living in the south-central PA region is almost 5% below the national average.

-• A recent analysis by the Independent Fiscal Office shows that Cumberland County has the lowest property tax burden in the surrounding region and the 40th lowest in the state (out of a total of 67 counties).
+• A recent analysis by the Independent Fiscal Office shows that Cumberland County ranks 30 out of 67 counties in the state for the lowest tax burden.

 Accolades